Hours-long Florida flight delays caused by FAA air traffic control issue - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Melissa Alonso contributed to this report.
+CNN’s Melissa Alonso and Forrest Brown contributed to this report.
 Top image: American Airlines planes sit on the tarmac at Miami International Airport in a January 2022 file photo.
 (Daniel Slim/AFP via Getty Images)